playframework/play-generated-docs/manual/releases/release26/migration26/Migration26.md

 ### `Akka` deprecated methods removed

 The deprecated static methods `play.libs.Akka.system` and `play.api.libs.concurrent.Akka.system` were removed.
-Use dependency injection to get an instance of `ActorSystem` and access the actor system.
+Use dependency injection to get an instance of `ActorSystem` and access to the actor system.

 For Scala: